tommasoclini/ergot/demos/README.md

 * The [`rp2350-tilt`] firmware project, running on an RP2350
 * The [`tilt-app`] host project, running on a PC
 * The [`shared-icd`] library crate, used by both the firmware and PC projects
+* The [`stream-plotting`] project, running on a PC, uses a simple GUI to live-stream the data from the tilt board

 [`rp2350-tilt`]: ./rp2350/rp2350-tilt/README.md
 [`tilt-app`]: ./std/tilt-app/README.md
 [`shared-icd`]: ./shared-icd/README.md
+[`stream-plotting`]: ./std/stream-plotting/README.md

 The board has an LSM6DS3TR accelerometer + gyroscope, eight PWM output channels, and an RP2350.
 This demo has the firmware stream the accelerometer and gyroscope data at